flashbots/mev-boost/README.md

 # Contributing

-[Flashbots](https://flashbots.net) is a research and development collective working on mitigating the negative externalities of decentralized economies.
-We contribute with the larger free software community to illuminate the dark forest.

 You are welcome here <3.

 - If you have a question, feedback or a bug report for this project, please [open a new Issue](https://github.com/flashbots/mev-boost/issues).